Trouble in Waterlily

 - 2-3 players: He came alone

-- 4-5 players: He came with two companions donning black hooded robes hiding their faces (cultists)
+- 4+ players: He came with two cultist companions in black hooded robes hiding their faces

 - Pip Bucklin went missing yesterday while investigating the undead